CanisRetro/ElectriciansPack/README.md

 # ElectriciansPack
-Satisfactory mod to expand the in-game electricity management features
+Satisfactory mod to expand the in-game electricity management features.
+Written in C++ with custom models made in Blender.

+Currently working solo, help me out if you want.
+Discord:

+CanisRetro#6209

+# W.I.P
+### Bog Standard Work In Progress Disclaimer.
+Every effort is made to provide a bug and crash free experience, but if you expect a perfect experience while modding you've got another thing coming.

+# Features & ROADMAP
 ## Phase_1:
   + Disconnect (1[i]-1[o])
     + "Emergency" Simple ( Disconnect / Connect 2 built in nodes)